 As a matter of fact, I would advise getting that degree which will make your risks safer: whenever you fail or whenever you need a degree make it easier for you to get a job and rebuild some wealth to start afresh.

 - Demeaning Towards Some

-Rich Dad Poor Dad tends to divide the world in “smart people”, or those who follow his suggestions, and “dumb people”, those who don’t.
+Rich Dad Poor Dad tends to divide the world into “smart people”, or those who follow his suggestions, and “dumb people”, those who don’t.
 I find it very demeaning and extremely simplistic.

 Dividing the world into “those who get it and get rich” and “those who don’t and are poor” makes it easy and simpler to write an appealing book.

-However, it doesn’t do any good service to explaining reality.
+However, it doesn’t do any good service in explaining reality.